iATSPayments/com.iatspayments.civicrm/README.md

  Administer -> System Settings -> Payment Processor + Add Payment Processor Select iATS Payments Credit Card
  The "Name" is what your visitors will see when they select a payment method, so typically use "Credit Card" here, or "Credit Card, C$" (or US$) if there's any doubt about the currency.
 Your iATS account is configured for a single currency, so when you set up the payment page, you'll have to manually ensure you set the right currency (not an issue if you're only handling one currency).
+ Use the url https://www.iatspayments.com/NetGate/, or https://www.uk.iatspayments.com/NetGate/ for the Site URL and Recurring payments URL.
+Only the domain is actually used, but it's important to let the payment processor plugin know whether your account is on the UK or NA server.
  To test your new processor using live workflows: use Agent Code = TEST88 and Password = TEST88 for both Live and Test.

 6. Create a Contribution Page (or go to an existing one)